nabinyd/portfolio/README.md

 ## Nabin Yadav - Portfolio

 ### This is my portfolio website.
-It is a simple static website built using HTML, CSS and JavaScript.
+It is a simple static website built using Next.Js.
 It is hosted on vercel.